viniciusban/viniciusban.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: default
-title: Vinicius Assef | a.k.a viniciusban.
-Software developer.
+title: Vinicius Assef (viniciusban) | Software developer.
 He/his.
 My opinions you read in this blog can change anytime.
 You don't have to agree with me.
 Preferrably you shouldn't.
 taglines:
   - i have much more questions than answers
   - name things properly